-Since July 2013, the consequences of exceeding your concessional cap generally involve extra income tax rather than onerous penalty tax, and exceeding your cap also involves some administrative inconvenience.
+Since July 2013, the consequences of exceeding your concessional contributions cap generally involve extra income tax rather than onerous penalty tax, and exceeding your cap also involves some administrative inconvenience.
 Your excess concessional contributions will count towards your personal assessable income, and you will have to pay income tax at your marginal income tax rate from your personal savings on those excess concessional contributions, since they are treated as part of your regular income.
 The ATO will apply a 15% tax offset when processing your tax return, to recognise the 15% contributions tax already deducted from the excess concessional contributions.

 Note: You will also incur an excess concessional contributions charge on the increase in income tax payable, to recognise the delay in paying income tax on this income.